To access material, start machines and answer questions login.

 Did the ubuntu user use SSH keys instead of a password for the above found date?
 (Yea/Nay)

-SSH Breach Example
+Breach Example

-Now, imagine a common real-world scenario: An IT administrator enables public SSH access to the server, allows password-based authentication, and sets a weak password for one of the support users.
-Combined, these three actions inevitably lead to an SSH breach, as it's a matter of time before threat actors guess the password.
+Now, imagine a common real-world scenario: An IT administrator enables public access to the server, allows password-based authentication, and sets a weak password for one of the support users.
+Combined, these three actions inevitably lead to an breach, as it's a matter of time before threat actors guess the password.
 The log sample below shows such a compromise: A brute force followed by a password breach.
 There are three indicators of malicious logins to pay attention to:

-Detecting SSH Attacks
+Detecting Attacks

 ubuntu@thm-vm:~$ cat /var/log/auth.log | grep -E 'Accepted'